MicrosoftDocs/SupportArticles-docs/support/system-center/vmm/adding-host-error-415.md

 ---
 title: Error 415 adding hosts to SCVMM
-description: Fixes an issue in which you can't add hosts to System Center 2012 Virtual Machine Manager Service Pack 1 with error 415. ms.date: 04/26/2020 ms.prod-support-area-path: ms.reviewer: dewitth, markstan
+description: Fixes an issue in which you can't add hosts to System Center 2012 Virtual Machine Manager Service Pack 1 and receive error 415. ms.date: 04/26/2020 ms.prod-support-area-path: ms.reviewer: dewitth, markstan
 ---
 # Adding a Host to System Center 2012 Virtual Machine Manager SP1 fails with error 415

-This article fixes an issue in which you can't add hosts to System Center 2012 Virtual Machine Manager Service Pack 1 with error 415.
+This article fixes an issue in which you can't add hosts to System Center 2012 Virtual Machine Manager Service Pack 1 and receive error 415.

 _Original product version:_ &nbsp; System Center 2012 Virtual Machine Manager Service Pack 1
 _Original KB number:_ &nbsp; 2818420